ibrahim-Sobh/mnist-project/README.md

 # mnist-project

-This Project is a primitive ML Model built using basic Linear Algebra concepts, Writting in Java only using Intellij IDE.
+This Project is a primitive ML Model built using basic Linear Algebra concepts, Written in Java only using Intellij IDE.
 I used the Mnist digits Data set.

 For this project to work properly you need to specify the file_Path_train & filePath_test with respectively